 Instructions

-• Preheat your oven to 350F and line an 8x8 inch pan with parchment paper.
+• Preheat your oven to 350F and line an 8×8 inch pan with parchment paper.
 Set aside.

-• In a medium-sized bowl, whisk together the flour, baking powder, and salt.
+• In a medium-sized bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

-• In the bowl of a stand mixer fitted with the paddle attachment, or a large bowl if using a handheld mixer, beat the butter and oil - starting at medium speed then gradually bumping it up to high speed.
-Mix until the butter and oil are completely combined.
+• In the bowl of a stand mixer fitted with the paddle attachment, or a large bowl if using a handheld mixer, beat the butter, oil, and sugar together – starting at medium speed then gradually bumping it up to high speed.
+Mix until combined, fluffy, and lighter in color.

 • Spread the batter into an even layer in your pan.
 Sprinkle the blueberries in an even layer on top of the batter, followed by the streusel.